manikandan-ravikiran/HCI_Notes/Test 2/Notes/Lesson 18 (3.5) - Prototyping.md

 - **Paper** - drawing our our design
   - We can utilize _card-based prototyping_ where each screen is on a different card and can be used to simulate the interaction
 - **Wizard Of Oz** - a prototype where the user can now interact authentically with the system while a human supplies functionality that has not be implemented yet
+  - Voice and Gesture interface
-- **Wire framing** - using more detailed tools to mark up what an interface might look like
+- **Wire framing** - using more detailed tools to mark up what an interface might look like.
+  - Formalize designs
+  - Challenges of screen real estate.
 - **Physical** - a 3D prototype on the interface but does not have to be the actual working version
+  - Physical or 3d.
+  - Bluetooth device that sycs with phones to execute the actions.

 ## Design Life Cycle Revisited

 We do not just move to the evaluation stage after we are done with prototyping, rather a single prototype corresponds to a single iteration through the cycle.
+- Success of prototype-> Raise the fidelity

 ## Multi-Level Prototyping

 All prototypes do not have to be at the same level at the same time.
 Instead, prototyping can and should exist at multiple levels of fidelity.
 	- Dont do everything, part could be done from low to high fidelity.

+### Important Videos
+2,3,4,7,8,11,12
 <!-- ## Section Quizzes

 ### Exercise: Prototyping Pros And Cons